lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

       fi
 ```

-Script is simple, create folders and download binaries if needed.
+The script is simple, create folders and download binaries if needed.
-K8S_VERSION will have the latest stable version of kubernetes.
+K8S_VERSION will have the latest stable version of Kubernetes.
 We will configure CoreOS to run this script during boot.
 Now when all files are in place we just need to configure SystemD units to start services.

 ```yaml